Frequently Asked Questions (FAQs)

 Do I need a visa?

 Depending on your nationality, you may need to apply for a Schengen visa (short stay visa).
-Remember that you can only apply after you have been admitted!
+Remember that you should only apply for a visa after you have received official confirmation that you have been admitted to the summer school!
 Visit our Application and Admissions page for more information on visa.

 Do I need health insurance?